 2. HE MADE TWO COMEDY ALBUMS BEFORE HIS FILM BREAKTHROUGH.

-Before he made it in the movies, Peter Sellers recorded two solo comedy albums for EMI Parlophone that were produced by George Martin, who would go on to fame producing The Beatles.
+Before he made it in the movies, Peter Sellers recorded two solo comedy albums for EMI Parlophone that were produced by George Martin, who would go on to work with The Beatles.

 3. HE AND SOPHIA LOREN TEAMED UP FOR AN ALBUM.

-In 1960, Sellers recorded an album with Italian actress and sex goddess Sophia Loren, entitled Peter & Sophia.
-It yielded a novelty hit, “Goodness Gracious Me,” that went to #4 in the UK Pop Charts.
+In 1960, Sellers recorded an album with Italian actress/sex goddess Sophia Loren, entitled Peter & Sophia.
+It yielded a novelty hit, “Goodness Gracious Me,” that went to number four on the U.K. pop charts.

 4. SELLERS DUBBED BOGIE'S VOICE IN BEAT THE DEVIL.